Tendon Injury (Tendinopathy) (cont.)

 - Recommend a cast to rest and heal a badly damaged tendon.
 Casting or surgery is typically used to treat a ruptured tendon.

-Open or arthroscopic surgery is sometimes used to treat calcific tendinitis that has not responded to nonsurgical treatment and is causing pain.4
+Arthroscopic surgery or open surgery (using one larger incision) is sometimes used to treat calcific tendinitis that has not responded to nonsurgical treatment and is causing pain.1